CodyNicholson/Enodo_Project/possibleTools.md

 ***

-####Please feel free to add whatever you like and we will discuss it asap, and please add a litle note mentioning why the tool will be useful since I am sure we will all be inexperienced in something
+####Please feel free to add whatever you like and we will discuss it asap, and please add a little note mentioning why the tool will be useful since I am sure we will all be inexperienced in something